subquery/documentation/docs/faqs/faqs.md

   "include": [ "src/**/*", "node_modules/@subql/types-core/dist/global.d.ts", "node_modules/@subql/types-ethereum/dist/global.d.ts" ]
 ```

+For Cosmos projects, in the new Typescript manifest, `chainTypes` have been renamed to `chaintypes`.

 ## What is SubQuery?

 SubQuery is an open source blockchain data indexer for developers that provides fast, flexible, reliable, and decentralised APIs to power leading multi-chain apps.